KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![Image captured by the center camera](examples/center_2016_12_01_13_31_15_308.jpg)

-And then the image has been flipped vertically now showing a right turn:
+And then the image has been flipped vertically in order to show a right turn:

 ![Flipped image from the center camera](examples/center_2016_12_01_13_31_15_308_flipped.jpg)

 ##### Cropping Images

-"Not all of these pixels contain useful information, however.
-In the image above, the top portion of the image captures trees and hills and sky, and the bottom portion of the image captures the hood of the car.
+As explained in the lecture "Cropping Images in Keras ", not all of the pixels in a camera image contain useful information for predicting steering angles.
+So the top portion of the image containing trees and hills and sky, and the bottom portion of the image containing the hood of the car are removed using a `Cropping2D` layer within the neural network.
+Here is an example of a cropped image:

-Your model might train faster if you crop each image to focus on only the portion of the image that is useful for predicting a steering angle."

 ![cropped image](examples/center_2016_12_01_13_31_15_308_cropped.jpg)